ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 * Remote Desktop to your server's backend IP address (10.4.X.X) for administration of your Windows 2003 servers.
 * SSH to your server's backend IP address (10.4.X.X) for administering your UNIX servers.
 * Use an IPMI client to control your server using the backend IPMI address (10.4.X.X).
-You can download the IPMI client tool once connected by going to http://downloads.service.softlayer.com.
+You can download the IPMI client tool once connected by going to http://downloads.softlayer.local/ipmi/ (You must be connected to SoftLayer Private VPN).
   * **Note:** IPMIView requires Java to be installed.  http://www.sun.com/java/
 * Testing your website on the backend IPs before you make them live on your public IPs.
 * File transfer of secure data between your server(s) and your home/office.
 * Backup of configuration files your server(s) to your home/office.
-* Securely connect to our Web Portal at http://control.softlayer.com.
+* Securely connect to our [Web Portal](http://control.softlayer.com/).

 ## Windows (Internet Explorer)

-1. Open Internet Explorer and navigate to http://www.softlayer.com/vpn-access.
+1. Open Internet Explorer and navigate to `http://www.softlayer.com/vpn-access`.
 * Once you have entered your username and password, you will be prompted to install an ActiveX plug-in.
 You must install this plug-in to connect to your backend network.
 * You also must have administrative rights on your workstation to install the ActiveX plug-in.
 If you do not have rights to install the plug-in, ask your local System Administrator to install it for you.
 * Once the ActiveX plug-in is installed, an Array SSL VPN network connector launches and establishes a connection to the VPN device.
 If successful, a red '**A**' appears in your task bar.
 You may click on the '**A**' at any time to see the status of your SSL VPN connection: its status, assigned IP address, assigned DNS servers, network routes, and time connected.